Sélestat

 Sélestat (/fr/; Alsatian: Schlettstàdt; German: Schlettstadt) is a commune in the Grand Est region of France.
 An administrative division (sous-préfecture) of the Bas-Rhin department, the town lies on the Ill river, 17 km from the Rhine and the German border.
 Sélestat is located between the largest communes of Alsace, Strasbourg and Mulhouse.

-In 2019, Sélestat had a total population of 19,242.
-The Humanist Library of Sélestat is located there.
+In 2023, Sélestat had a total population of 19,589.